 Sometimes accidents are unavoidable.
 Whether somebody hits your car or accidentally clips your car door with their shopping trolley in the car park, these things can happen.

 Obviously, the damage and scratches can vary widely in their severity, so it only is assessable on a case by case basis on whether they can be corrected by detailing alone.
+If they cannot be corrected by detailing alone, services like DingGo can help you find a professional dent repairer.

 3. Intentional Damage